Magnon-polarons in van der Waals antiferromagnet FePS3: Conclusions

 \section{Conclusions}

-In conclusions, we have uncovered the efficient interaction between the magnon and selective phonon modes in FePS$_3$, an archetype of van der Waals, quasi two-dimensional antiferromagnet.
-This interaction is revealed with magneto-spectroscopy methods which are uniquely operational in the apparent regime of coupling between the magnon-excitation and lower-in-energy optical-like phonon modes.
-The strength of magnon-phonon coupling is estimated with the clear observation of hybrid magnon-phonon modes, the magnon polarons, when the magnon-gap is shrinked with the applied magnetic field, to intersect the otherwise bare phonon modes.
+In conclusion, we have uncovered the efficient interaction between the magnon and selective phonon modes in FePS$_3$, an archetype of van der Waals, quasi two-dimensional antiferromagnet.
+This interaction is revealed with magneto-spectroscopy methods which are uniquely operational in the apparent regime of coupling between the magnon-excitation and the lower-in-energy optical-like phonon modes.
+The strength of the magnon-phonon coupling is estimated with the clear observation of hybrid magnon-phonon modes, the magnon polarons, when the magnon-gap is shrinked with the applied magnetic field, to intersect the otherwise bare phonon modes.
 The hybrid magnon-phonon modes in FePS$_3$ are efficiently traced with Raman scattering experiments but they also directly couple to light, raising the pronounced resonances in FIR transmission spectra.
 This can be expected to trigger further exploration of FePS$_3$, by probing the magnetization dynamics in this antiferromagnet with THz pulsed excitation, including the offered possibility to tune the strength of magnon-phonon with an applied magnetic field.
-Besides, we also believe that magneto-spectroscopy techniques might be promising in studies of other magnetically ordered systems in which, in particular, the magnon excitations are suspected to couple to lower energy phonons.
-Micro-Raman scattering techniques continue to offer an interesting possibility to study the magnetism in the ultimate limit of laterally small and strictly two-dimensional systems.
+We also believe that magneto-spectroscopy techniques might be promising in studies of other magnetically ordered systems in which, in particular, the magnon excitations are suspected to couple to lower energy phonons.
+Micro-Raman scattering techniques continue to offer an interesting possibility to study magnetism in the ultimate limit of laterally small and strictly two-dimensional systems.

-During the preparation of our manuscript we have learnt about the paper by S.~Liu~et~al.~\cite{LiuPRL21} which in part reports similar findings.
-M. Potemski, S.D., M.O., and C.F. conceived the project and designed the experiments.
+M.~Potemski, S.D., M.O., and C.F. conceived the project and designed the experiments.
 A.G., S.M. and D.V. prepared the samples and performed their initial characterization together with M.~Palit.
 D.V., M.~Palit, J.W., A.D., P.K., A.G., and M.G. performed the experiments and analyzed the data.
 M.V. proposed and developed the phenomenological model, with contributions from S.G., M.O. and M.~Potemski.
-All authors discussed the results and actively commented on the manuscript written by M.Potemski with the initial input from D.V., M.~Palit and S.D.
+All authors discussed the results and actively commented on the manuscript written by M.~Potemski with the initial input from D.V., M.~Palit and S.D.